User Guides (5)

 Aeropress: Fine to Coarse

 The Aeropress is a funny thing.
 You can use it as a french press with a coarse setting, you can use a fine grind to brew a concentrated shot of coffee, or you can do what most users do: something in between.

-In our guide, shown here, we use a medium-fine grind and allow the coffee to brew for 2 minutes before we plunge it out.
+, we use a medium-fine grind and allow the coffee to brew for 2 minutes before we plunge it out.
 Some guides encourage a fine grind for 1 minute.
 Some encourage a medium-coarse for 3 minutes.

 Whatever recipe you choose to follow, remember that finer coffee grounds brew more quickly than coarser ones.

 Please, just don’t try to go down to super-fine grounds.
 You won’t be able to plunge the brewed coffee out of the grounds, and you’ll have to start over.